NicolasEiriz/100devs_projects/README.md

 # 100devs_projects

-Here I'll be uploading all the stufs that were created in 100devs, thanks Leon for all the support and love!
+Here I will be uploading all the stuff that was created in 100devs, thank you Leon for all the encouragement, support and love!

 ## How It's Made: